Plainville Artificial Grass Installation Services

 Plainville Conservation Commission Requirements for Synthetic Surface Installation Near Protected Areas

-The Massachusetts Wetlands Protection Act (M.G.L. c.
-131, § 40) mandates Conservation Commission oversight for installations within 25–50+ feet of wetlands, streams, rivers, or vernal pools.
+Installations near wetlands, streams, rivers, or vernal pools require review by the Conservation Commission under the Massachusetts Wetlands Protection Act (M.G.L. c.
+131, § 40).
+Buffer zones of 25–50+ feet are enforced.
 Projects exceeding 2,500 sq ft must comply with MassDEP Stormwater Management Standards.
-Synthetic surfaces can reach 150–180°F, increasing heat island effects compared to natural grass (80–90°F).
+Synthetic surfaces can reach 150–180°F, increasing heat island effects compared to natural grass.
 Stormwater runoff may impact the Massachusetts Bay watershed, and microplastic migration is a concern.
-Erosion control—such as silt fencing and sediment barriers—is required during installation.
-Coordinate with the Massachusetts Division of Fisheries and Wildlife for habitat protection and plan for long-term disposal or recycling.
+Erosion controls, such as silt fencing, are required during installation.
+Coordinate with the Division of Fisheries and Wildlife for habitat protection and plan for long-term recycling.

 Plainville Conservation Commission